richo/groundstation/README.md

 groundstation is a decentralised task/project management suite.

-The core of it's implementation is an object store of linked immutable objects that are synced via a gossip protocol.
+The core of its implementation is an object store of linked immutable objects that are synced via a gossip protocol.

 The current version uses libgit2 as a storage backend, but doesn't use many git